tsfu/airlog/README.md

 ### Initial Setup - 2024.9
 - Intial Commit, first adoption of cesiumJS and nodeJS
 - Added airport data in data/airports.csv
+- Wrote functions to calculate distance and duration from input

 ## TODOs
  - Ablity to draw a route given 2 airports